 Who is a care leaver?

-There are many definitions of care leaver, and it may be difficult to know exactly if it applies to you.
-The University of St Andrews may consider you a care leaver or care experienced if you spent time in care as a child (under the age of 18), and:
+There are many definitions of a care leaver, and it may be difficult to know exactly if it applies to you.
+The University of St Andrews may consider you a care leaver or care-experienced if you spent time in care as a child (under the age of 18), and:

 - the care was approved by the state through a court order, or it was undertaken on a voluntary basis.